Love Island Australia’s Cartier Surjan Is A ‘Born-Again Christian’ Lifeguard

-Cartier Surjan considers herself a ‘born-again Christian’, but despite her traditional upbringing, she’s choosing an unconventional way to find a relationship by going on Love Island.
+Cartier Surjan considers herself a ‘born-again Christian’, but despite her faith, she’s choosing a less than conventional way to find a relationship by going on Love Island Australia.

-The 19-year-old receptionist and lifeguard from Sydney says her religion has shaped her outlook on life.
+The 19-year-old lifeguard and receptionist from Sydney says her religion has shaped her outlook on life.
 She adds that it’s essential her romantic partner respects her views.

 “With my Christianity, I love Jesus, he has changed the way I see things, the way I view things and the way I treat others,” she says.